 Google introduced street views to selected areas of their maps recently.

-Often, GPS location information for some “anchor” street addresses are known for these systems, and the locations for businesses and buildings between the anchors has been interpolated.
+Often, GPS location information for some “anchor” street addresses is known for these systems, and the locations for businesses and buildings between the anchors have been interpolated.

 According to the authors of a new patent application from Google, significant discrepancies are sometimes observed between actual GPS locations and interpolated locations, with actual addresses being off by 100 yards or more.